*2 positions available, and a cover letter is required.*

 - Facilitating the environmental review of projects, plans and policies proposed within the Tsleil-Waututh Consultation Area.
 Critique the processes of assessment and contribute solutions for improvement.

 - Assessing potential benefits, including educational or economic opportunities for members of the Tsleil-Waututh Nation.

-- Supports the Senior Referrals Analysts and/or Consultation & Accommodation Manager to ensure the vision laid out in the Tsleil-Waututh Nation Declaration, Stewardship Policy, economic development strategy and overall Tsleil-Waututh philosophy is met.
+- Supports the Senior Referrals Analyst or Consultation & Accommodation Manager to ensure the vision laid out in the Tsleil-Waututh Nation Declaration, Stewardship Policy, economic development strategy and overall Tsleil-Waututh philosophy is met.

 - Prepare, facilitate and lead internal and external meetings.